 Be aware of the feelings doing this evokes in you, either negative or positive.

-If all you feel is anxiety or negative feelings do EFT-Tapping to tap those negative feelings down.
-If they are overwhelming, it may be good to see a practitioner who can help you to discover what may be blocking you and to heal it.
+If all you feel is anxiety or negative feelings do EFT-Tapping to tap those negative feelings down to a zero.
+If they are overwhelming, it may be good to see a practitioner who can help you to discover what may be causing the overwhelm and to heal it.

-Journal about it and ask God how those feelings can be used for further discovery, either about you or about others.
+Journal about it and delve into how those feelings can be used for further discovery, either about you or about others.

-In the sermon on the mount Jesus tells us to, “Ask and it shall be given you, seek and you will find, knock and the door will be opened to you” (Matt 7:7).
-So do all of those things (ask, seek and knock) and never ever give up until you find what brings you joy.
+In the Sermon on the Mount, Jesus tells us to, “Ask and it shall be given you, seek and you will find, knock and the door will be opened to you”.
+So do all of those things (ask, seek, and knock) and never ever give up until you find what brings you joy.
 Keep trying new things and drop them if you don’t enjoy them and keep them and expand them if they do bring you joy.

-If you are interested in discovering more of your joy, and living the life you dreamed and to let go of anything that may be keeping you trapped, send me an email.
-I give 20 minute complimentary strategy sessions.
+If you are interested in discovering more of your joy, living the life you dreamed, and to let go of anything that may be keeping you blocked from experiencing joy, shoot me an email.
+I give 20-minute complimentary strategy sessions.
 You deserve to be free and you deserve to experience joy!